calimarkus/JDStatusBarNotification/README.md

-BEWARE: Currently this is NOT compatible with iOS 13.
+WARN: Currently this is NOT compatible with iOS 13.
 See issue #110

 # JDStatusBarNotification